NMReDATAInitiative/NMReDATAInitiative.github.io/partners.md

 ### Julien Wist, University of Valle, Colombia

 Graduated from the University of Lausanne, Switzerland.
-Obtained his Ph.D at Geoffrey Bodenhausen's Lab at Ecole Polytechnique Fédérale de Lausanne, Switzerland working on slow dynamics in proteins.
-Joined the Universidad Nacional de Colombia in Bogotá in 2006 and started there to build an NMR community.
+Obtained his Ph.D at Geoffrey Bodenhausen's Lab at Ecole Polytechnique F&#233;d&#233;rale de Lausanne, Switzerland working on slow dynamics in proteins.
+Joined the Universidad Nacional de Colombia in Bogot&#00E1; in 2006 and started there to build an NMR community.
 Moved to Universidad del Valle in Cali, Colombia in 2010 and works on cheminformatics (www.cheminfo.org) and NMR to help extracting information from complex mixtures.
 Member of the associate board of <em>Magnetic Resonance in Chemistry</em>.

-### Jean-Marc Nuzillard, Université de Reims-Champagne-Ardenne and Centre National de la Recherche Scientifique, France (retired)
+### Jean-Marc Nuzillard, Universit&#233; de Reims-Champagne-Ardenne and Centre National de la Recherche Scientifique, France (retired)

-Former leader of the ["Isolement et Structure" research group](http://eos.univ-reims.fr/LSD/ISgroup.html) at the Institut de Chimie Moléculaire de Reims.
+Former leader of the ["Isolement et Structure" research group](http://eos.univ-reims.fr/LSD/ISgroup.html) at the Institut de Chimie Mol&#233;culaire de Reims.
 Developer of [LSD](http://www.univ-reims.fr/LSD/JmnSoft/), a Computer-Assisted Structure Elucidation software.
 Over 160 publications in the fields of natural product chemistry and NMR data acquisition, processing and interpretation.

 ### Nils Schloerer, Universit&auml;t Jena, Germany

 NMR facility manager at Universit&auml;t Jena.
-Interested in modern and affordable technologies for academic NMR labs (e.g. fast NMR methods and their application to ‘routine’ NMR) as well as in electronic data and laboratory management.
-Trying to find ways how to teach chemists to ‘read’ and handle NMR data in an adequate fashion.
+Interested in modern and affordable technologies for academic NMR labs (e.g. fast NMR methods and their application to 'routine' NMR) as well as in electronic data and laboratory management.
+Trying to find ways how to teach chemists to 'read' and handle NMR data in an adequate fashion.

 ### Stefan Kuhn, University of Tartu, Estonia